Justino Romea: Biography

-Father's side
+Romea’s Father

 Romea's father Bernardo "Leon" Vidal Romea was a rondalla trainer, scriptwriter, director and musical Arranger for the "Drama" in Napo, Loon, Bohol.

 Bernardo or "Pantaleon" or "Leon", as he was more popularly known, was born on March 12, 1895, in Barangay Napo to spouses Marcelo (Oyong Eloy) and Maria (Oyang Iyay) Vidal, a second wife.
 His grandparents were Domingo Romea and Cecilia Ordubanes of Barangay Taytay.

 After completing his elementary education and the first year of high school, the latter at Bohol High School, he qualified for a teaching post, a feat in those days.
 On June 16, 1910, at age 15, he was appointed a temporary teacher in Loon.
 A few years later, he passed the teachers' examinations and went on to become principal for 19 years.

 Romea's command of the English language was grammatically flawless.
 He bought American books and subscribed to local English magazines (e.g. Free Press, Graphics, etc.) hoping that his children would love or develop the habit of reading.
 They indeed became bookworms and their communication skills improved.
 His passion for music was such that he composed songs, organized rondallas wherever he was assigned to his teaching career and promoted and participated in competitions.
 This went on even after his retirement years.
 He could skillfully play any of the string instruments in the rondalla but was at his best with the bandurria.

-Romea was keen in distinguishing the slightest discord that at times during rondalla rehearsals, he would suddenly wave a hand for a pause just to tune up a dissonant instrument.
-Romea was also called a "dramaturgo" for he wrote and directed stage plays or "drama" which always served as the culminating feature of the barrio fiesta celebration in Napo.
-In fact, he is acknowledged as the original playwright, director and composer–musical arranger of Napo's stage plays that are now mounted on May 25 of each year without fail.
-It is believed that Napo holds the record of staging the longest running series of annual plays in Bohol, if not the whole country.
+The older Romea was keen in distinguishing the slightest musical discord especially during rehearsals.
+While teaching Rondalla musicians, he would raise his hand for a pause just to correct a wrong note or tune a dissonant instrument.
+Romea was also called a "dramaturgo" having written and directed stage plays or "drama" which always served as the culminating feature of Napo’s May 25 fiesta celebrations.
+He is acknowledged as the founder and first playwright, director and composer–musical arranger of Napo's annual community stage plays.
+It is believed that Napo holds the record of staging the longest-running annual plays in Bohol, if not the whole country.